Essential graded algebra over polynomial rings with real exponents: Tame, semialgebraic, and PL socles

-\item if $\cQ$ and~$\cQ'$ are partially ordered real vector spaces, and $\cS D$ is semialgebraic in~$\cQ'$ for all semialgebraic downsets $D \subseteq \cQ$, then $\cS$ restricts to a functor from the category of semialgebraic $\cQ$-modules to the category of semialgebraic $\cQ'$-modules. \end{enumerate} The previous claim remains true with ``PL'' in place of ``semialgebraic''. \end{thm} \begin{proof} Assume $\cM$ is a tame $\cQ$-module.
+\item if $\cQ$ and~$\cQ'$ are partially ordered real vector spaces, and $\cS D$ is semialgebraic in~$\cQ'$ for all semialgebraic downsets $D \subseteq \cQ$, then $\cS$ takes every semialgebraic morphism of $\cQ$-modules a semialgebraic morphism of $\cQ'$-modules. \end{enumerate} The previous claim remains true with ``PL'' in place of ``semialgebraic''. \end{thm} \begin{proof} Assume $\cM$ is a tame $\cQ$-module.
 Then $\cM = \ker(E^0 \to E^1)$ is the kernel of a tame morphism of finite direct sums of downset modules by the syzygy theorem for poset modules \cite[Theorem~6.12.5]{hom-alg-poset-mods}.
 Left-exactness implies that~\mbox{$\cS\cM\! = \ker(\cS E^0 \to \cS E^1)$}.
 The first goal is to show that $\cS\cM$ is a tame module.
 For that it suffices by Proposition~\ref{p:abelian-category} to show that $\cS E^0 \to \cS E^1$ is a tame morphism.
 But that also follows from Proposition~\ref{p:abelian-category} because each component of $\cS E^0 \to \cS E^1$ has the form $\kk[\cS D] \to \kk[\cS D']$ and is hence a tame morphism by hypothesis.
-The argument works mutatis mutandis in the semialgebraic and PL cases.
+The argument works mutatis mutandis in the semialgebraic and PL cases by \cite[Theorem~6.12]{hom-alg-poset-mods}.